New to Climate Change?

 Transforming the Electric Grid

 Some types of renewable energy can provide fuel for transportation (e.g. biofuels) or heating and cooling for buildings (e.g. geothermal).
 However, most renewable energy is used to make electricity.
-In 2018, renewable energy sources made up 26% of the world’s electricity, and that number is rising every year.
-More than 60% of renewable electricity worldwide comes from hydropower, which has been widely used since the invention of the electric grid, but today wind and solar power are growing fastest.
+In 2020, renewable energy sources made up over 28% of the world’s electricity, and that number is rising every year.1 Around 60% of renewable electricity worldwide comes from hydropower, which has been widely used since the invention of the electric grid, but today wind and solar power are growing fastest.1

 Renewable energy presents great challenges and opportunities for electricity generation.
 Some renewable energy sources, such as wind and solar, are “variable,” meaning the amount of electricity they make changes depending on the amount of wind or sunlight available.
 This can cause problems for system operators, particularly when there is a mismatch between the amount of electricity demanded and the amount of wind or sun available.
 Another challenge is that the best places to generate renewable energy are often far away from the areas that use that electricity.
 For these reasons, adding much more renewable energy to our electric grid will require other changes, including more energy storage, backup generation, strategies to match electricity use with times of high power generation, and infrastructure for long-distance power transmission.